ArduPilot/ardupilot_wiki/common/source/docs/common-display-onboard.rst

 Onboard Display
 ===============

-This article explains how to connect a small onboard display to a flight controller which can be useful for displaying a small amount of vehicle information before takeoff.
+This article explains how to connect a small onboard display to a autopilot which can be useful for displaying a small amount of vehicle information before takeoff.

 .. image:: ../../../images/common-display-pixhawk.png
     :target: ../_images/common-display-pixhawk.png